slitsche/biosoft/content/posts/reference-type.md

 ## Reference type

 From our missing schema definition in data lakes I miss the most the declaration of the reference type of a column.
-It is more valueable as column level lineage.
+It is more valuable as column level lineage.

 Having a reference type would offer many interesting possibilities: